-- -data from population screening tools such as the Ages and Stages Questionnaires, or maternal mental health screening
+- needs analysis data from population screening tools such as the ages and stages questionnaires, or maternal mental health screening

-- -national analysis, which predicts population trends and prevalence and administrative data sets, is particularly helpful where there is limited local data.
-Examples of national datasets are the Public Health England fingertips tool and the Children’s Commissioner’s Local vulnerability profiles.
+- national analysis, which predicts population trends and prevalence and administrative data sets, is particularly helpful where there is limited local data.

 As with the local system assessment, the different sources of data about population needs for children and families should be brought together in a single narrative assessment which identifies the challenges and pressures prevalent in the local area and which need to be taken into account as part of local strategy.

 Developing and implementing a successful family hub model requires a significant commitment across the local partnership.
 It may also be helpful at this stage to assess the extent to which the organisational environment (e.g. values and culture) is ready to begin the process.